Maxservais/42_school_projects/README.md

 **9. Philosophers**: This project teaches the basics of threading a process and using mutexes through the famous Dining Philosopher Problem.

 **10. Net_Practice**: Goal of the project is to solve networking problems to make a network run.

+**11. Cub3d**: This project is inspired by the world-famous eponymous 90's game (Wolfenstein 3D), the first FPS ever.

+**12. CPP_Modules**: Goal of the project is to discover the basics of an object-oriented programming language (C++) through a series of exercises.

+**13. Containers**: Purpose of the project is to implement a few container types of the C++ standard template library (vector, stack & map) and program our own red–black tree (a kind of self-balancing binary search tree).

+**14. Webserv**: A simple HTTP webserver (similar to Nginx).